 If you are traveling to and from Gdansk by train, the Craft Beer Central Hotel is worth considering since it sits next to the train station.

-If we did it again, our family of four would stay in the Nature Old City apartment again (we loved the location, the extra space, and the washing machine) or the PURO Gdansk (I love the ultra-modern design and high-tech touches you get in the rooms).
+If we did it again, our family of four would stay in the Family Luxury Nature Apartment again (we loved the location, the extra space, and the washing machine) or the PURO Gdansk (I love the ultra-modern design and high-tech touches you get in the rooms).
 If it was just Tim and me, the Apartamenty Chleb i Wino sounds wonderful.

 Are you visiting Gdansk soon?
 Comment below if you have any questions about where to stay or if you want to offer advice to future readers.
 Cheers!